IABTechLab/uid2docs/docs/guides/operator-guide-azure-enclave.md

 Follow these steps:

-1. Get the public IP address for the Gateway Load Balancer&#8212;the value output as a result of [Set Up theGateway Load Balancer](#set-up-the-gateway-load-balancer) Step 4.
+1. Get the public IP address for the Gateway Load Balancer&#8212;the value output as a result of [Set Up the Gateway Load Balancer](#set-up-the-gateway-load-balancer) Step 4.

 2. To test operator status, in your browser, go to the health check endpoint: `http://{LB_IP}/ops/healthcheck`.